zigpy/zha-device-handlers/tuya.md

 #### tuya_enum

-Adds a enum entity.
-Note: in the Tuya developer console these will appear to be string enums.
-I have yet to run into a string enum, assume that they are `t.enum8`.
+Adds an enum entity.

+Note: In the Tuya developer console, these will appear to be string enums.
+I have yet to run into a string enum, so assume that they are `t.enum8`.

 ```python
 class GiexBatteryStatus(t.enum8):